 Statelessness in Europe

-State succession has led to statelessness concerns in the Baltic states and the former republics of the Soviet Union.
-Today, about 420,000 people lack a nationality in Estonia and Lithuania.
-Despite the naturalization of more than 600,000 people in the Russian Federation, there are some 120,000 stateless people in Eastern Europe.
-They include people with expired Soviet passports who have not been able to acquire the nationality of the state in which they reside since the 1991 break-up of the Soviet Union.
-In the countries that once made up Yugoslavia, groups of people fell between the cracks of new nationality laws and became stateless.
-Though many managed to establish nationality, minority groups in south-eastern Europe, especially the Roma, continue to face difficulties accessing the documents necessary to acquire or confirm nationality.
+The causes of statelessness in Europe vary.
+The dissolution of the Soviet Union in 1991 has led to statelessness in the Baltic states and in Eastern Europe.
+Today, more than 370,000 people lack a nationality in Estonia and Latvia.
+Despite significant efforts to promote the naturalization of stateless people in the region, resulting in the acquisition of nationality by more than 600,000 people in the Russian Federation, some 225,000 people are reported as stateless or with undetermined nationality in Eastern Europe.
+They include people with expired Soviet passports who have not been able to acquire the nationality of the state in which they reside since the break-up of the Soviet Union.
+In the countries that once made up Yugoslavia, groups of people fell between the cracks created by new nationality laws and became stateless.
+Though many have managed to establish their nationality, members of minority groups in south-eastern Europe, especially the Roma, continue to face difficulties accessing the documents necessary to confirm nationality.
 Throughout Europe, gaps in nationality legislation continue to create situations of statelessness.